dev-xo/barebones-stack/README.md

 A solid create-remix app, that follows community guidelines and applies best practices into a clean, batteries included template.

+## 🆕 New!

+- ✨ [PostgreSQL](https://github.com/dev-xo/barebones-postgres-stack) version of this template has been released!

 ## 🎯 Who is this template aiming for?

 This template is aiming for those who loves to build their stuff **from the ground**, with a solid and well tested background, to start coding right away.